decampj4/build-apps-with-react-native-parse-alternative-app/README.md

 backend for user sign up and login.
 To get around this, I wrote a very basic RoR server that would perform these tasks, which can be found in the repo referenced above.
 In the process, I had to change some of the lesson's code to play well with my server.
-So for anyone interested in what the code for a working version of the "authentication" app looks like post Parse, please feel free to look at, modify, do whatever to and with this code.
+So for anyone interested in what the code for a working version of the "authentication" app looks like post Parse, please feel free to look at, modify, and do whatever with this code.

 Please be aware though that I used ES6 syntax (out of personal habit and preference) and I also introduced AsyncStorage to the app.
 AsyncStorage uses the device's local storage to store and retrieve key value pairs.
 The introduction of this feature was useful in trying to